 I can hear the objections.
 “What if there is nothing good in my life?
 My life is terrible and everything is painful to look at!
-How can this gratitude perspective work for me if everything I look at brings me misery?”
+How can this gratitude perspective work for me if my life is miserable?”
 To this unfortunate soul, I say one thing: You’re being selfish.

-Alternatively, you can focus on unselfish action.
-When you get out and add to the world through your actions, then it is impossible to focus on your own problems.
-If you’re busy giving your time and energy to uplifting the world and the people in it, you have no energy left to focus on your own issues.
+Take unselfish action.
+When you add to the world, it’s impossible to focus on your own problems.
+If you elevate the world and the people in it, you have less time to wallow in self-pity.

-Shaping a part of the world by your own hand makes you a creator.
+Shaping the world makes you a creator.
 What you create is part of you, even if you do not possess it.
-Now you have a portion of your life to look towards instead of the thing that brings you misery.
-In this way, you have built something to turn your gaze on and feel grateful towards.
+You look forward forward to your life instead of that which brings you misery.
+In this way, you build something to feel grateful towards.

-Ultimately, gratitude changes our focus.
-This is necessary because pain can distract us from the world, preventing us from acting purposefully.
-Obsession with sorrow results in paralysis.
-It is only through action that we can move on and gain perspective.
-It is not time alone that gets you past something.
-You also need to do things that force you to focus on better aspects of life.
+It’s only through action that we move on and gain perspective.
+It’s not time alone that gets you past something.
+You need to do things that force you to focus on the better parts of life.